 Disability Services has a mixture of people who are qualified (Social Workers, Rehabilitation Workers) and those with on the job training and / or those with lived experience.
+The Services are working towards increasing the proportion of professionally qualified staff in the teams.
 Additionally the Service is supported by others colleagues including those in Administration, Finance, Work Force Development, HR and IT.
 All need to work together, particularly with a new model of working, to deliver a skilled and efficient service that provides the outcomes that people want.